 As I was growing up, I had a very hard time doing things I was supposed to do, and was only interested in entertaining myself with instant gratifications.
 My parents were very caring, and they took all the steps they knew how to take to help me move forward in my growth, but very little was known about how to do that when I was a kid.
 As it turns out, the help I was being given, ended up backfiring explosively.

 Once I was out of Elementary School, I started getting kicked out of one school after the other, and though it was explained to me, I really didn’t know why.
 I started making really bad choices about how to spend my time and who to spend it with, and what directions to take.
 This may all sound normal to you, but my parents kept bailing me out of one situation to the next, and I never really learned any consequences of my actions except for the obligatory lecture, and being shuffled into a new and fresh situation so I could start anew while my parents just hoped for the best.
 This continued until right up until college where I failed miserably.
 I just languished while at school.
 My parents refused to spend any more money on my education if I wasn’t even going to show up to class.
 I joined the navy, but before I shipped off I made some more bad choices, I got in trouble with the law.
-I spent 6 days in jail while awaiting trial (my parents wouldn’t bail me out, and probably the first real right decision they ever made).
+I spent 6 days in jail while awaiting trial (my parents wouldn’t bail me out, and this was probably the first real right decision they ever made).
 The court said joining the navy was the best decision I had made, and set me free so long as I continued with the joining the navy.
 I lasted just over two years in the navy before they decided to cut me loose, at least I was cut loose under honorable conditions.